SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

     hash to the code yet, and we can therefore still overwrite it.

-* To take our code from the *staging area* and make it into a commit, we simply run `git commit` which will locally add a note to the graph.
+* To take our code from the *staging area* and make it into a commit, we simply run `git commit` which will locally add a node to the graph.
 It is important again, that we have not pushed the commit to the online *repository* yet.

 * Finally, we want others to be able to use the changes that we made.
 We do a simple `git push` and our commit gets online